 The area we cover is approximately 220,000 kmē and is bounded by the South Australian, Queensland and Victorian borders.
 We travel approximately 43,000 kms each year.

-The Outback Mobile Resource Unit is a federally funded service, through the Department of Education.
+The Outback Mobile Resource Unit is a federally funded service, through the Department of Social Services.
 We adhere to relevant regulations and guidelines pertaining to protecting the safety and well-being of all children.
-We are regulated by the New South Wales Department of Education and Communities and run by a Committee of Management, made up of parents and interested community members from the region.
+We are regulated by the New South Wales Department of Education and run by a Committee of Management, made up of parents and interested community members from the region.